griga23/shoe-store/lab1.md

 ### 9. Flink Jobs

-Now, you can finally check with jobs are still running, which jobs failed, and which stopped.
-Go to Flink (Preview) in environments and choose `Flink Statements`.
+Now, you can finally check which jobs are still running, which jobs failed, and which stopped.
+Go to `Flink (Preview)` in environments and choose `Flink Statements`.
 Check what you can do here.
 ![image](terraform/img/flink_jobs.png)

-or you could use the confluent cli
+You can also  use the Confluent CLI:
 ```bash
 confluent login
 confluent flink statement list --cloud aws --region eu-central-1 --environment <your env-id> --compute-pool <your pool id>